pharshithashetty/AutoExpert/README.md

 🛠️ Lists Causes: Provides detailed explanations of possible root causes for each identified problem.

 🧰 Recommends Solutions: Suggests practical repair steps, troubleshooting tips, and preventive maintenance.

+💾 Logs Data: Each user interaction (inputs and AI outputs) is stored in Snowflake for future analysis and improvement.

 💻 Delivers Results: Outputs are rendered interactively on the Streamlit frontend for immediate user feedback.